 Located in the South of England, Wealden stretches 35 miles from north to south and includes the iconic Seven Sisters coastline, the South Downs National Park and the High Weald area of Outstanding Natural Beauty.
 Attractive villages offer you a warm welcome where you will see flint, timber and thatched buildings which reflect the heritage of the local area.

 In addition, you will find a wide choice of accommodation from country houses to unique B&Bs and country pubs.
 Whether it is sailing, rock climbing, golfing, visiting historic houses and gardens, walking, cycling, bird watching, beachcombing or just enjoying a ploughmans lunch or cream tea, there is something for everyone to enjoy.

-Please check the Wealden Do Sussex website and the local press for special events or contact the Community & Regeneration Team.
+Please check the Explore Wealden website and the local press for special events or contact the Community & Regeneration Team.